 These wonderful flowers started out as all plants have – growing in the wild.
 Today you can see roses with only a few petals or so many you can’t count them.
 The colors range from purest white to nearly black – and every color in between.
 Some have a scent, some do not.

 So, where am I going with all this history?
 Years ago, when money was very, very tight, I came home from work, hot, tired and dirty.
 My husband had just started a new business in landscape/grounds maintenance and I was his first employee.
 And, at the time, his only one.
 The kids were due some from school any minute.
-I had laundry to do, animals to feed (dogs, cats, a horse), dinner to start.
+I had laundry to do, when I was struggling to have an insurance broker barrie, animals to feed (dogs, cats, a horse), dinner to start.
 You must know where I’m coming from here.